fhamborg/news-please/README.md

 ## Announcement
 If you're interested in news analysis, you might also want to check out our new project, [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H) - a tool that extracts phrases answering the journalistic five W and one H questions to describe an article's main event, i.e., who did what, when, where, why, and how.

+If you like news-please and would like to contribute to it, please have a look at our list of [issues that need help.](https://github.com/fhamborg/news-please/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
+Furthermore, we are of course always looking forward to pull requests containing bug fixes, improvements, or your own ideas.

 [![PyPI version](https://img.shields.io/pypi/v/news-please.svg)](https://pypi.org/project/news-please/)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XX272QZV9A2FN&source=url)